Program Description

 Join the library and community partners for the third annual Maker Fest.
 This year's festival will celebrate space.
 Families can enjoy a wide range of crafts and activities that feature outer space, the stars, and maker technology.

-The Star Lab Planetarium from the Curiosity Path will have 20 minute movies and demonstrations on a variety of space topics.
+The Star Lab Planetarium from the Curiosity Path will have 20-minute movies and demonstrations on a variety of space topics.
 The dome can fit up to 30 people at a time.
 Wristbands are required for this activity and will be handed out 15 minutes before the event starts.

 Disclaimer(s)